 The U.S. National Security Agency is reported to have implanted malicious software in nearly 100,000 computers worldwide -- allowing the U.S. to conduct surveillance on those machines and create a digital highway for launching cyberattacks.

-The New York Times said the NSA inserted most of the software by gaining access to computer networks, but had also increasingly made use of a secret technology that enables it to enter and alter data in computers even if they were not connected to the Internet.
+The New York Times says the NSA inserts most of the software by gaining access to computer networks, but has also increasingly made use of a secret technology that enables it to enter and alter data in computers even if they are not connected to the Internet.

-The report cited NSA documents, U.S. officials and computer experts.
+The report cites NSA documents, U.S. officials and computer experts.

 The Times story comes as President Barack Obama prepares to announce Friday changes he wants to make in the scope of the NSA spying.
-The Times reported that aides to Obama said he would curtail the agency's surveillance, but not adopt the most far-reaching recommendations of a White House review panel.
+The Times reports that aides to Mr. Obama say he will curtail the agency's surveillance, but not adopt the most far-reaching recommendations of a White House review panel.

-The Times said the NSA has successfully implanted the software into such targets as Russian military networks, systems used by Mexican police and drug cartels, trade groups inside the European Union, and such anti-terrorism partners such as Saudi Arabia, India and Pakistan.
-The paper said there was no evidence it has implanted its software or used the radio frequency technology inside the United States.
+The Times says the NSA has successfully implanted the software into such targets as Russian military networks, systems used by Mexican police and drug cartels, trade groups inside the European Union, and such anti-terrorism partners such as Saudi Arabia, India and Pakistan.
+The paper says there is no evidence it has implanted its software or used the radio frequency technology inside the United States.

-The Times said the technology referred to in its story relied on a covert channel of radio waves that could be transmitted from tiny circuit boards and memory cards physically inserted into computers.
+The Times says the technology referred to in its story relies on a covert channel of radio waves that can be transmitted from tiny circuit boards and memory cards physically inserted into computers.